zxc308/P4-tutorials/utils/README.md

   #(...
 Omitted ...)#
 ```

 Below is shown how the switches are configured.
-Using the method *configureP4Switch* ensures the switch is created using the correct architecture, (*simple_switch* or *simple_switch_grpc*).
+Using the method *configureP4Switch* ensures the switch is created using *simple_switch_grpc*.

 If no program is specified, the switch follows the default implementation.